Fleets must register the HVIP vehicle(s) and operate them in the state of California for three years.

 To participate as an approved vendor or dealer, one must fall into at least one of the following categories:

-- A hybrid or zero-emission truck of bus dealership with an official dealer number and a written agreement with a medium- or heavy-duty vehicle manufacturer with a valid business license for the past two years.
+- A hybrid or zero-emission truck or bus dealership with a written agreement with a medium- or heavy-duty vehicle manufacturer with a valid business license for the past two years.

 - An original hybrid or zero-emission truck or bus vehicle manufacturer which manufactures HVIP-eligible vehicles and sells those vehicles directly to fleet.